YuriRibeiro/cfd/Deploy/README.md

 # Install
 - Donwload this repo source code, via `git clone` or zip file (and unzip it).

 - You need to have Python.
-Install it from [Python Website](www.python.org) or [Anaconda](www.anaconda.org), for example.
+Install it from [Python Website](https://www.python.org/) or [Anaconda](https://anaconda.org/), for example.

-- Then use your package manager to create a virtual environment *envname* with Python version 3.9.0, cd to the source code folder and pip install requirements.txt, such as:
+- Then, use your package manager to create a virtual environment *envname* with Python version greather or equal to 3.9.0, cd to the source code folder and pip install requirements.txt, such as:

 ```bash
 conda create --name envname python=3.9.0